Wesleyan theology: Background

 Wesleyan–Arminianism developed as an attempt to explain Christianity in a manner unlike the teachings of Calvinism.
 Arminianism is a theological study conducted by Jacobus Arminius, from the Netherlands, in opposition to Calvinist orthodoxy on the basis of free will.
 In 1610, after the death of Arminius his followers, the Remonstrants led by Simon Episcopius, presented a document to the Netherlands.
 This document is known today as the Five Articles of Remonstrance.
 Wesleyan theology, on the other hand, was founded upon the teachings of John Wesley, an English evangelist, and the beliefs of this dogma are derived from his many publications, including his collected sermons, journal, abridgements of theological, devotional, and historical Christian works, and a variety of tracts and treatises on theological subjects.
 Subsequently, the two theories have joined into one set of values for the contemporary church; yet, when examined separately, their unique details can be discovered, as well as their similarities in ideals.

 In the early 1770s, John Wesley, aided by the theological writings of John William Fletcher, emphasized Arminian doctrines in his controversy with the Calvinistic wing of the evangelicals in England.
 Then, in 1778, he founded a theological journal which he titled the Arminian Magazine.
 This period, during the Calvinist–Arminian debate, was influential in forming a lasting link between Arminian and Wesleyan theology.

 Wesley's opposition to Calvinism was more successful than Arminius's, especially in the United States where Arminianism would become the dominant school of soteriology of Evangelical Protestantism, largely because it was spread through popular preaching in a series of Great Awakenings.
 Arminius's work was not a direct influence on Wesley.
 Yet, he chose the term "Arminianism" to distinguish the kind of Evangelicalism his followers were to espouse from that of their Calvinist theological opponents.
-Many have considered the most accurate term for Wesleyan theology to be "Evangelical Arminianism."
+Many have considered the most accurate term for Wesleyan theology to be "Evangelical Arminianism".

-Wesley is remembered for visiting the Moravians of both Georgia and Germany and examining their beliefs, then founding the Methodist movement, the precursor to the later variety of Methodist denominations.
+Wesley is remembered for visiting the Moravians of both Georgia and Germany and examining their beliefs, then founding the Methodist movement, which gave rise to a variety of Methodist denominations.
 Wesley's desire was not to form a new sect, but rather to reform the nation and "spread scriptural holiness" as truth.
 However, the creation of Wesleyan–Arminianism has today developed into a popular standard for many contemporary churches.